 This automation process should be implemented as a bash shell script, which should do the following:

 saxon-datadirectory) in the desired location or default if not specified (e.g.

 Any other useful setups such as building samples, etc.

-#1 Updated by O'Neil Delpratt 12 months ago
+#1 Updated by O'Neil Delpratt about 1 year ago